 Chaiten is a transportation hub for the entire Palena region, so it’s not hard to get here.
-Once in the city, you need to get to the volcano (by car for about 25 km and the hike begins).
-You do need permission to climb (which can be obtained from Parque Pumalin administration).
-You cannot camp in the park, but it’s possibly to camp by the beach in Santa Barbara (about 12 km from the volcano).
+Once in the city, you need to get to the volcano (after a 25 km car ride, the hike begins).
+You need permission to climb (get it from Parque Pumalin administration). and you can’t camp in the park, but it’s possible to camp by the beach in Santa Barbara (about 12 km from the volcano).

-It is possible to climb the volcano.
-The safest approach is from the northwestern slope, from the Philippine Institute of Volcanology and Seismology (which is linked to the highway by an 8 km paved road).
-At 1,921 m there is a perfect spot for camping close enough to the summit and far enough from the fumes.
-It’s best to plan this hike as a 4-day itinerary (out of which 3 days will be on the mountain) between March and May.
+This volcano can be climbed but the safest approach is from the northwestern slope, from the Philippine Institute of Volcanology and Seismology (which is linked to the highway by an 8 km paved road).
+At 1,921 m there is a perfect spot for camping just close enough to the summit and far enough from the fumes.
+It’s best to plan this hike as a 4-day itinerary (3 days on the mountain) between March and May.

 Whakaari / White Island, New Zealand

 All visitors to the island must be accompanied by an experienced guide.
 There are no walkways, boardwalks, barriers or safety ropes, so use common sense at all times.
-The private island can only reached by boat or helicopter. and there are only four tour agencies allowed to organize tours on the island.
+This private island can only reached by boat or helicopter. and only authorized tour agencies are allowed to organize tours on the island.

 Soufrière Hills, Montserrat, Caribbean

 Start your climb at the Montserrat Volcano Observatory where you can see a video of the recent history of the volcano.
-You can see the volcano from Jack Boy Hill.
-From here you can also see the ruined W.H.
-Bamble Airport.
-If you want to see the damage the lahars did, hire a driver and explore the Belham Valley.
-What’s left of the Plymouth city can be visited but it depends on the alert level where you can go.
-At low levels of alert you can hire a guide to take you on the streets of the former capital.
-If you are not a strict budget, book a helicopter tour; it lasts 45 minutes and you can see the dome, the windmills, the abandoned airport and the destroyed city.
+You can see the volcano and the ruined W.H.
+Bamble Airport from Jack Boy Hill.
+If you want to see the damage the lahars (a highly destructive lava-rock-debris slurry) did, hire a driver and explore the Belham Valley.
+What’s left of the Plymouth city can be visited but where you can go depends on the alert level.
+At low alert levels, you can hire a guide to take you on the streets of the former capital.
+If you’re not a strict budget, book a helicopter tour; it lasts 45 minutes and you can see the dome, the windmills, the abandoned airport, and the destroyed city.

-Once you get to Mexico City or Puebla, take a bus to Amecameca, where you can find accommodation.
+Once you get to Mexico City or Puebla, take a bus to Amecameca, where you should sleep.
 You need to get to Tlamacas, where the trail starts.
-Currently, climbing is not permitted on the mountain as the volcano has been active for years.
+Currently, climbing on the mountain itself is not permitted for obvious safety reasons.

 - Volcanoes in Iceland